 Fertiliser and pH

 Add some complete fertiliser (such as Thrive All Purpose) to the soil before planting.
-Feed young annuals with a soluble or liquid fertiliser – Thrive Soluble or Yates Uplift Organic Liquid Fertiliser – to encourage good plant development.
+Feed young annuals with a soluble or liquid fertiliser – Yates Dynamic Lifter Soil Improver & Plant Fertiliser to encourage good plant development.
 Most annuals prefer a pH (lime level) of about 6 (slightly acidic).
 Some, like sweet peas, dianthus and gypsophila, will tolerate higher lime levels.